-ZAGREB, Croatia (AP) — Voters in Croatia were casting ballots Sunday to choose a new president in a fiercely contested runoff, with a liberal opposition candidate challenging the conservative incumbent while the country presides over the European Union for the first time.
+ZAGREB, Croatia (AP) — Voters in Croatia on Sunday cast ballots to choose a new president in a fiercely contested runoff race, with a liberal opposition candidate challenging the conservative incumbent while the country presides over the European Union during a crucial period.

 Croatia took over the EU’s rotating presidency on Jan.
 1. for the first time since joining the bloc in 2013.
-This means that the EU’s newest member state will be tasked for six months with overseeing Britain’s divorce from the EU on Jan.
+This means that the EU’s newest member state will be tasked with overseeing Britain’s divorce from the union on Jan.
 31 and the start of post-Brexit talks.

-Sunday’s presidential runoff is expected to be a very tight, unpredictable vote.
+Sunday’s runoff presidential vote is expected to be a very tight and unpredictable race.

-Milanovic won slightly more votes than Grabar Kitarovic in the first round but analysts say there’s no clear favorite in the runoff.
+Milanovic won slightly more votes than Grabar Kitarovic in the first round but analysts have warned there is no clear favorite in the runoff and that each vote counts.
 There are 3.8 million voters in Croatia, a country of 4.2 million that is also a member of NATO.

-Even though Croatia’s presidency is largely ceremonial, Sunday’s election is an important test ahead of a parliamentary election expected later this year.
+Even though the presidency is largely ceremonial in Croatia, Sunday’s election is important as a test ahead of parliamentary elections expected later this year.
 Milanovic’s victory over Grabar Kitarovic would rattle the conservative government during the crucial EU presidency and weaken its grip on power in an election year.

-The 53-year-old Milanovic is hoping to regain some clout for liberals in the predominantly conservative nation where the Catholic church holds significant influence.
+The 53-year-old Milanovic is leading the struggling liberals’ bid to regain clout in the predominantly right-leaning nation.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.